e-for-eshaan/ostinato/README.md

 Find the website [here](https://ostinato.eshaanyadav.repl.co/my-music)
 # OSTINATO
+Ever tried learning a song by playing along, and getting frustrated by re-playing again and again.
+Presenting [OSTINATO](https://ostinato.eshaanyadav.repl.co/my-music)  .
 A video player for musicians, built by musicians!
 This project was built using NextJS, TailwindCSS.
 Enterprise-friendly practices were utilized to build this, keeping in mind, the robustness, type checks, and fool-proof design.

 ## Initialisation